linkedin/venice/docs/ops_guide/repush.md

 kafka.input.combiner.enabled = true
 ```

 To specify whether to enable TTL for the repush job.
-This is an experimental functionality.
 If unspecified, it defaults to false.
 ```
 repush.ttl.enable = true
 ```